ajcnews/Covid_financial_crisis/markdown_latest.md

 University and The Pulitzer Center for the grants that made this work possible.
-Special thanks to Mark Hansen and Juan Saldarriaga of the Brown Institute and Boyoung Lim of the Pulitzer Center for their help and guidance, to Mark Lavine, professor of statistics at the University of Massachussetts Amerst, for statistical consulting and methodological vetting, to Ken Foskett, former editor at the Atlanta Journal-Constitution, for editing throughout, to J. Scott Trubey of the
+Special thanks to Mark Hansen and Juan Saldarriaga of the Brown Institute and Boyoung Lim of the Pulitzer Center for their help and guidance, to Michael Lavine, professor of statistics at the University of Massachussetts Amerst, for statistical consulting and methodological vetting, to Ken Foskett, former editor at the Atlanta Journal-Constitution, for editing throughout, to J. Scott Trubey of the